BASED IN SLIGO, IRELAND

 With a hit single under their belts, the boys took the dancehalls and ballrooms by storm.
 In the following years, Joe released a string of hits, including "I Love You More And More Everyday", "My Own Peculiar Way", "Aching Breaking Heart", "Pretty Brown Eyes", "Tar And Cement", "The House With The Whitewashed Gable", "Love Of The Common People", and "The Westmeath Bachelor".

 Joe Dolan and the "New" Drifters' first international chart success came in July, 1969, when they reached no. 3 in the UK charts with "Make Me an Island."
+Joe appeared on the BBC's Top of The Pops, one of the few showband performers to do so.
+Around this time, there were strong rumours about Joe possibly going solo which were constantly denied.
+In a June issue of Spotlight magazine it was reported that Joe had signed a "loose agreement" with Colin Berlin, who was involved with Tom Jones, but Joe never went solo.
 Following this, the floodgates opened and Joe and the band continued to record hit after hit.
 During the Seventies, Joe continued to have hits in Ireland, Europe, South Africa and Australia.

-In the early seventies, the band suffered a couple of minor setbacks when Seamus Shannon left to join Brendan Shine's Superband, and was replaced by Liam Meade and a year later Patrick Hoye left the band and journeyed to the United States to study at the Berklee School of Music, where he studied with the likes of Paul Ashford (who would return to form Stepaside) and John Farrell (of the Dazzle Band).
+In the early seventies, the band suffered a couple of minor setbacks when first Ciaran McDonnell left the band to become a priest in September, 1970, then Seamus Shannon left to join Brendan Shine's Superband in 1971, and was replaced by Liam Meade and in July, 1973, Patrick Hoye left the band and journeyed to the United States to study at the Berklee School of Music, where he studied with the likes of Paul Ashford (who would return to form Stepaside) and John Farrell (of the Dazzle Band).
 Pat was replaced by Mick Bagnell (who also played with Margo for a spell).

 In 1974, Joe and the band hit another high when "Sweet Little Rock n' Roller" won the European Pop Jury.
 In 1979, the song would be covered by English group, Showaddywaddy and would become one of their most famous songs and their last top twenty hit.

-In 1975, long time drummer Maurice Walsh left the band to study music and was replaced by Jimmy Walsh, who would in turn be replaced by Tony Newman.
-In December, 1977, the band was changing again.
-Patrick Hoye had returned from the States and Ben asked him to join the band for an eight week tour of South Africa.
+After Christmas, 1974, long time drummer Maurice Walsh left the band to study music and was replaced by Jimmy Walsh, who would in turn be replaced by Tony Newman.
+In 1977, the band was changing again.
+David Scott came in on bass along with Gerry Kelly on guitar.
+In early 1978, Patrick Hoye had returned from the States and Ben asked him to join the band for an eight week tour of South Africa.
 He ended up staying with the band for the next eight years.
 A few months later, in 1978, Joe and the band became the first Western based band to play in Russia.
 [Tony Newman, who would go on to play with Joe for many years, sadly passed away in 2000.]

 The early eighties were a time of growth and transition for the band.
 Joe's fame was growing so quickly that it started to overshadow the importance of "The Drifters" as a separate entity.
 The band was touring constantly: Las Vegas, Russia, South Africa, Canada, Germany, etc. They even abandoned a tour of the Middle East (Lebanon, Saudi Arabia, Egypt) because the Ayatollah came back to Iran and changed everything.

-Joe Dolan's son, Ray, joined the band around this time and was added on percussion.
+Ben Dolan's son, Ray, joined the band around this time and was added on percussion.
 Gerry Kelly, who had replaced Gordon Coleman on lead guitar headed off to the United States in the early 1980's and was replaced by Joe Meehan.
 By the time the mid 1980's rolled around the "Drifters" had more or less ceased to exist.
 What had started as The Drifters Showband, and then became "Joe Dolan and the Drifters," ended up as Joe Dolan (and his band).
-Pat Hoye left in 1985 to return to Boston.
+Pat Hoye left in 1985 to return to Boston where he still lives today.

 Photo Gallery